-a.s.r. leven has no internal model and follows the default method for the determination of the group solvency. a.s.r. leven maintains an internal minimum and management target for the Solvency II ratio.
-The internal minimum Solvency II ratio for a.s.r. leven as formulated in the risk appetite statement is 120%.
+a.s.r. life has no internal model and follows the default method for the determination of the group solvency. a.s.r. life maintains an internal minimum and management target for the Solvency II ratio.
+The internal minimum Solvency II ratio for a.s.r. life as formulated in the risk appetite statement is 120%.
 The management threshold level for the Solvency II ratio is above 160%. a.s.r. only distributes cash dividends if the interest of the policyholders has been ensured (i.e. a Solvency II ratio above 140%).
-The Solvency II ratio was 192% at 31 December 2019.
+The Solvency II ratio was 195% at 31 December 2020.

-The EOF are built up as follows:
+The EOF is build up as follows: